Qyrus > Resources > Blogs > Feature Friday – How Does Service Virtualization Help in Software Testing?

 Tim:

 Business analysts often like to use and validate applications before they become available to consumers. before they can try them out and commit to using them.
-In this case, a complete simulation of the API can be provided, online or as a distributive for local deployment.
-The consumer can try out API from their system, and make basic requirement assessments without imposing any cost on the actual API.
-With proper Swagger documentation – a business analyst can even mock an entire service with a few clicks!
+In this case, a complete simulation of the API can be provided online or as a distributive for local deployment.
+The consumer can try out the API from their system, and make basic requirement assessments without imposing any cost on the actual API.
+With proper Swagger documentation, a business analyst can even mock an entire service with a few clicks!

 Vishal:

 We often find testers taking API and application functionality testing to a new level.
-With the ability to mock certain responses and functionalities testers can simulate a range of different edge cases and unique test cases.
-In doing so we often find testers tying up loose end with application functionality and finding inconsistencies that may have been otherwise overlooked.
+With the ability to mock certain responses and functionalities, testers can simulate a range of different edge cases and unique test cases.
+In doing so, we often find testers tying up loose ends with application functionality and finding inconsistencies that may have been otherwise overlooked.

 How do you see service virtualization impacting day-to-day operations across organizations?